Surprise! Shay Mitchell Reveals She's Pregnant

 The news comes several months after actress revealed she had suffered a miscarriage last year.

-Mitchell also announced her pregnancy via a YouTube video, which also shows her with her boyfriend, TV host Matte Babel, at her pregnancy shoot.
+Mitchell also announced her pregnancy via a teaser for her new bi-weekly YouTube Original Series, Almost Ready.
+The sneak peek shows her with her boyfriend, TV host Matte Babel, at her pregnancy shoot.
 The two have reportedly been dating since 2017.

+The new series documents Mitchell's pregnancy journey.
+New episodes will be released every other Wednesday beginning on July 17.

 "When you're in the public eye there are some things you want to just keep a secret until you feel ready," she says in the video.
 "This for me has been the hardest.
 This is gonna be really fun and awesome when I'm not trying to hide it anymore."